bernhardAxonIvy/doc/source/engine-guide/getting-started/docker/more.rst

 **Examples**

-On GitHub in the `docker-samples
-<https://github.com/ivy-samples/docker-samples>`_ repository you can find many
-examples how to use the Axon Ivy Engine docker image.
+On GitHub in the :dev-url:`docker-samples </link/docker-samples>` repository you can find many examples how to use the Axon Ivy Engine docker image.

 |